cs544-wisc/s24/p2/README.md

 #q7
 ...
 ```
+Additionally, the autograder checks if your results are reproducible by requiring the cell execution numbers to be continuous.
+You will have to rerun all cells before running the autograder.

 Of course, the checker only looks at the answers, not how you got
 them, so there may be further deductions (especially in the case of